-Convention Meaning Monospace text Represents text that appears on your computer's screen, or that could appear on your computer's screen.
-Boldface mono- space text Represents characters that you enter exactly as shown (unless the characters are also in italics -see Italics , below).
-If you could enter the characters, but are not specifically instructed to, they do not appear in boldface.
-Italics Represent variable information.
-Do not enter the words themselves in the command.
-Enter the information they represent.
-In ordinary text, italics are used for titles of publications, for some terms that would otherwise be in quotation marks, and to show emphasis. [] Square brackets indicate an optional argument you might add to a command.
-To include such an argument, type only the information inside the brackets.
+Convention Meaning Square brackets indicate an optional attribute that you append to a command.
+To include an attribute, type only the information inside the brackets.
 Do not type the brackets unless they appear in bold type.
-1 Separates command choices that are mutually exclusive.
 Points to the next level in the path to a parameter.
-The parameter that follows the angle bracket is one of the options that appears when you select the parameter that precedes the angle bracket.
-Key1-Key2 Represents a combination keystroke.
-To enter a combination keystroke, press the first key and hold it down while you press one or more other keys.
+The parameter that follows the angle bracket is one of the options that appears when the parameter that precedes the angle bracket is selected.
+Key1-Key2 Keys displayed next to each other represent combination keystrokes.
+To enter combination keystrokes, press one key and hold it down while you press one or more other keys.
 Release all the keys at the same time.
-(For example, Ctrl-H means hold down the Control key and press the H key.)
-Press Enter Means press the Enter, or Return, key or its equivalent on your computer.
-Note: Introduces important additional information.
+The symbol separates command choices that are mutually exclusive.
+Note: A note signifies important additional information.